-In a world where data breaches and privacy infringements have serious consequences on the business, the principle of least privilege is one of the topmost security best practice that systems and companies need to follow.
+In a world where data breaches and privacy infringements have serious consequences on the business, the principle of least privilege is one of the topmost security best practices that systems and companies need to follow.
 The principle of least privilege (PoLP) is the foundation of a business’s cyber security structure.

 This blog will explain the least privilege principle, the difference between privileged and non-privileged accounts and famous breaches due to negligence in this area.
 We will also explore the benefits of least privileged access and talk about least privilege best practices.